Co-authored by Paul Harstad and Michael Kulisheck of Harstad Strategic Research and Alexandra Acker-Lyons of the Youth Engagement Fund.

 - In 2012, when they had a clear choice between Democrat Barack Obama and Republican Mitt Romney, Millennials backed President Obama by 27 points (56 percent to 29 percent).

+- Overall, Democrats have an 18-point party identification advantage over Republicans among Millennials (44 percent to 26 percent).
 Importantly, the 19 percent of Millennials who say they are Independent or have no party are not conservative or easily swayed by Republicans.
 In fact, 71 percent of Independent Millennials say progressive values are important for the country and 85 percent say they are moderate or liberal/progressive.

 2014 and Beyond